mrshu/bolt.diy/README.md

 **Important**: Never commit your `.env.local` file to version control.
 It's already included in .gitignore.

-## Adding New LLMs:
+## Adding New LLMs

 To make new LLMs available to use in this version of Bolt.new, head on over to `app/utils/constants.ts` and find the constant MODEL_LIST.
 Each element in this array is an object that has the model ID for the name (get this from the provider's API documentation), a label for the frontend model dropdown, and the provider.

 By default, Anthropic, OpenAI, Groq, and Ollama are implemented as providers, but the YouTube video for this repo covers how to extend this to work with more providers if you wish!